OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ![](/docs/images/5671696/5866157.png)

-Now you can take that exported template document and commit it to source control, or share it on theÂ [Community Library](https://library.octopusdeploy.com/).
+Now you can take that exported template document and commit it to source control, or share it on the [Community Library](https://library.octopusdeploy.com/).

 :::success
 Take a look at the [contributing guide](https://github.com/OctopusDeploy/Library/blob/master/CONTRIBUTING.md) for the Community Library and submit your step template as a [pull request](https://github.com/OctopusDeploy/Library/pulls).